stephengold/Minie/README.md

    implement the `JmeCloneable` and `Comparable` interfaces
  + enable/disable a `PhysicsJoint`
  + single-ended physics joints
+ + ignore lists for collision objects
+ + application-specific data for collision objects
  + access more parameters of rigid bodies, vehicles, characters, etcetera
  + option to apply scaling with a `RigidBodyControl`